ehharding/Angular-Laws/.github/README.md

 gpg --armor --export xxxxxxxxxxxxxxxx
 ```

-The GitHub Pocket Fic repository will then need to be modified to include a contributor with the public GPG key block output above.
+The GitHub Angular Laws repository will then need to be modified to include a contributor with the public GPG key block output above.
 Finally, configure your Git client to use
 your newly generated public key:

 ```bash